meetkool/edie/README.md

 # Edie, the IPNS site pin manager

 Edie is a simple Bash script to help pin and manage seeded sites hosted over IPNS, similar to Freenet's bookmark feature.
-It reads from a file (at `$HOME/.edie/urls`) with a list of domains set up to use DNSLink and can fetch newer versions of the underlying IPNS hash, as well as clean up old files when removing a site.
+It reads from a file (at `$HOME/.edie/urls`) with a list of raw peer hashes or domains set up to use DNSLink and can fetch newer versions of the underlying IPNS hash, as well as clean up old files when removing a site.

-Please note that it does not yet have functionality for *creating* a new IPNS site.

-Support for pinning IPNS sites without a domain (eg. /ipns/bafybeibt6ozbpel3rne5obfsofvwep6wefx7iangfpjgqh3fsbdapbm43i) will be added in a future release.
+Edie currently does not support pinning IPNS sites using CIDv1 (hashes starting with 'bafy').

 Edie does not run in the background.
 For auto-updates like in ZeroNet and Freenet, you must edit your own crontab to periodically call `edie -u`.